mburns/nomic/README.md

 ## Influences

-These document's formatting was inspired by [chef-rfc](https://github.com/chef/chef-rfc).
+Formatting for these documents was inspired by [chef-rfc](https://github.com/chef/chef-rfc).

 This repository was inspired by a [Hacker News comment](https://news.ycombinator.com/item?id=4889988) by [ChrisAcky](http://acky.vze.com/) and follows in the footsteps of other Nomic Github games: